Hazaragi dialects: Classification

 Hazaragi dialects fall under Dari, an eastern variety of Persian.
-Dari, known as Afghan Persian is one of the two official Languages of Afghanistan.
+Dari is one of the two official Languages of Afghanistan.
 Persian is a prominent member of the Iranian branch of the Indo-European language family.
 The Hazaragi dialects of Dari and the standard Kabuli dialect of Dari are mutually intelligible, with the primary differences being accents.
 In Daykundi, the local dialect of Dari contains some Turkic loanwords via Karluk.

-Najib Mayel Heravi about the Hazaragi dialects:

-"The Hazaragi dialects of Persian possess some of the most ancient and authentic features of the Persian language, to the extent that features typical of the Persian dialects of the 4th and 5th centuries (such as compound verbs instead of simple verbs, old particles, adverbs, old prefixes, verb repetitions, old pronouns, and noticeable alternations) are all prevalent in this variety.
-The study of these dialects of Persian in Afghanistan, before it becomes obsolete and foreign, is essential for historical linguistic studies of Persian and for solving problems in the interpretation of ancient Persian texts."

 Geographic distribution and diaspora

 Hazaragi dialects are mainly spoken by the Hazara people, who are native to and mainly live in Afghanistan.

 As part of the larger Afghan diaspora, the Hazara diaspora has led to many Hazara Afghans living, or being born, in Pakistan and Iran.
 As a result, many Afghan-Pakistanis (particularly in Quetta), and Afghan-Iranians (particularly in Mashhad), speak Hazaragi dialects of Dari.
 Along with the diaspora in eastern Uzbekistan, northern Tajikistan, the Americas, Europe, and Australia.

 The influx of Afghan refugees in Iran has caused there to be an estimated total of 399,000 Dari speakers of Hazaragi dialects in the country, as of 2021.